We're operating in a complex, fast-paced global landscape for public finance management

 Competency and skills in public finance, its principal components and the levers by which it can be successfully improved and executed, are essential.
 Whatever the level of development or economic circumstances in a country, citizens will rightly keep raising the bar regarding their expectations about public service delivery.

-As pressures on national budgets increase and with the additional demands of the global financial crisis and COVID-19 pandemic, there is unprecedented need to understand better the components of public finance and how the full range of public organisations and processes relate.
+As pressures on national budgets increase and with the additional demands of the global financial crisis and the fallout from the COVID-19 pandemic, there is unprecedented need to understand better the components of public finance and how the full range of public organisations and processes relate.
 All of this means there has never been a greater need for world-class public finance education and training.

 How CIPFA can help